itsmehoaq/cifera/README.md

 ## Function
 - [x] Match reschedule related tasks (players can initiate request without waiting for hosts' approval & announce schedule changes to staff)
 - [ ] Check mapping deadlines
-- [ ] Match ping
+- [x] Match ping
 - [ ] Result post
-- [ ] Staff interactions (Ref/Stream/Comm self-assign to matches)
+- [x] Staff interactions (Ref/Stream/Comm self-assign to matches)
+- [ ] List all matches of the week (filters included to find matches using specific queries)

 ## Setup guide
-0. Rename `config.EXAMPLE.json` to `config.json`
-1. You need a spreadsheet containing all related data fields.
-Unless you understand the code structure, good luck finding out which spreadsheet works with this bot.
-2. Get Discord bot token stuff for `config.json`
-3. Go to Google Cloud Console -> New Project (if empty) -> IAM & Admin -> Service Accounts
-4. Create new service account & grant Editor permission
-5. Create & download JSON key
-7. `npm i && node index.js`
+You don't

 ## Support
-you are on your own.
-even I don't know what I'm doing.
+how about NO

 ## Special thanks
+- Nebby for kickstarting the initial development phase
 - HieuTrungMC, Mune and TryZ for making me interested in making weird stuff that I might never use
-- Nebby and HieuTrungMC for helping with the development phase